-Pursuant to a consulting agreement dated November 14, 2016, Ceros provides the Company with clinical trial management services and guidance with respect to its businesses, and compliance with applicable regulatory requirements.
-Ceros's fees is based on an hourly rate of \$250.
+Pursuant to a consulting agreement dated November 14, 2016, Ceros provides our company with clinical trial management services and guidance with respect to its businesses, and compliance with applicable regulatory requirements.
+Ceros's fees are based on an hourly rate of \$250.